Celebration-Worthy Side Dish Recipes

-Memorable side dish recipes for Thanksgiving and other special occasions include scalloped corn, sweet potatoes, glazed carrots, dressing, soups and salads.
+Sometimes, the side dish is the star.
+Memorable side dish recipes for the holidays include scalloped corn, sweet potatoes, glazed carrots, dressing, soups and salads.

 Can-Don't Green Bean Casserole

-Is our all-natural, totally homemade version of the iconic Thanksgiving side more work than the one made with canned stuff?
+Is our all-natural, totally homemade version of the iconic holiday side more work than the one made with canned stuff?
 Well, yes.
 But wow, is it good.

 Hidden Roots Mashed Potatoes